delaurentis/planner/README.md

 # Overview

-Planner is a front-end for GitLab that makes it significantly faster for teams to create, estimate, and manage tickets.
+Planner is a front-end for GitLab, GitHub, and Jira that makes it significantly faster for teams to create, estimate, and manage tickets.

 It incorporates over a decade of agile software management learnings, to increase both velocity and collaboration for teams.

 Merge requests can also be explored, with statistics on response time and a view that encourages faster code review turnaround times.

+Planner is distributed under the [MIT License](LICENSE.md) and is designed to be self-hosted on your organization's own infrastructure.

 <br>